History of Anglicanism

 After Elizabeth, Calvinist influences were dominant for a time, but High Churchmen regained control of the Church of England in the Restoration of 1660.
 In the latter 17th and early 18th centuries, Anglicanism was characterized by its emphases on reason, simple devotional religion and moral living.
 After about 1690, the controversy quieted down and the Church of England settled into the form that still characterizes it today.

 Evangelicalism arose in 18th century in part as a reaction against the lack of spiritual fervor and enthusiasm in the Church.
-This had a balancing effect on Anglicanism (and there remains a strong evangelical group within the Church of England), but evangelicals also went beyond the bounds of the traditional Anglican outlook and many, like John Wesley's Methodists, broke away from the Church of England.
+This had a balancing effect on Anglicanism (and there remains a strong evangelical group within the Church of England), but evangelicals also went beyond the bounds of the traditional Anglican outlook and many, like Methodism under the direction of John Wesley, broke away from the Church of England.

 Another important development in the history of Anglicanism, the Oxford Movement, began in 1833.
 Also known as the Catholic Revival, this movement sought to restore the sacraments, rituals and outward forms of Catholicism to the Church of England.
 By the mid-20th century, many of the practices advocated by this group had been incorporated.

 Also in the 19th century, the Church of England found room for the new German biblical criticism and liberal theology.
 Scholarship is still highly regarded in Anglicanism, and Anglican scholars have generally been free to adopt views ranging from conservative to radical while remaining in the Anglican fold.